How to Use Adobe Express' Custom Color Picker

 Choose a Color from the Background Image

 Achieve ultimate text-to-image cohesion with the new eyedropper tool by selecting a color from the background photo.
-Just tap anywhere and Spark will match the color.
+Just tap anywhere and Adobe Express will match the color.

 Apply a Hex Value

 If you have your heart set on a specific shade, get a perfect match by selecting the hex value for that shade.
 You can copy and paste the code in the bottom box or scroll through hex values.